gangqinxiao13/CodeT5-code-generation/README.md

 The fine-tuned model was trained on conala-mined [Yin et al., 2019](https://arxiv.org/abs/1805.08949), Re-sampled Python3.7 API Knowledge [Xu et al., 2020](https://arxiv.org/abs/2004.09015) and MBPP (Mostly Basic Python Programming) [Austin et al., 2021](https://arxiv.org/abs/2108.07732)
 All the data is released in "data" folder.

+## Fine-tuning process

+You can have a look at the "Finetune_Train.py" to check the code for training process.
+This project performs 5 experiments for determining which hyperparameter and the length of input sequence are the best.
+The model has the best performance is released on [here](https://huggingface.co/gangqinxiao13/fine-tuned-codet5).